faperezg/Vagrant/README.md

   - A MySQL database
   - The provisioning is done using puppet-apply
   - It is based on a VagrantFile created with http://www.puphpet.com/.
 Those guys are really amazing
   - When VM is completely provisioned, network autoconfig should be disabled.
-This is done using parameter $needs_provisioning in VagrantFile.
+This is done using parameter $needs_provision in VagrantFile.
   - Additionally, Vagrant creates eth0 NATted network.
 It should not be used by the system.
 So, I wrote a tiny shell script which corrects routes and is executed as provisioning when $needs_provision = false

 DISCLAIMER: This file was done for learning purposes of the following technologies: